Empowering young people with Asperger’s

 🫵

-Don’t shame.
 Nobody wants to feel like a patient.
-Remories should look modern, feel uplifting, and celebrate people — not problems.
+Remories should look modern, feel uplifting, and celebrate people—not problems.

 🫵

-Don’t shame.
 Nobody wants to feel like a patient.
-Remories should look modern, feel uplifting, and celebrate people — not problems.
+Remories should look modern, feel uplifting, and celebrate people—not problems.

 🫵

-Don’t shame.
 Nobody wants to feel like a patient.
-Remories should look modern, feel uplifting, and celebrate people — not problems.
+Remories should look modern, feel uplifting, and celebrate people—not problems.

-Don’t force.
-Progress comes with encouragement, not pressure.
+Progress comes with encouragement, not force.
 Focus on wins, offer light nudges, and let users move at their own pace.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.